The Frobenius--stable version of the Grauert--Riemenschneider vanishing theorem fails: Introduction

 \begin{theorem}[cf.~ \autoref{thm: kvv-up-frob}] Let $X$ be a projective 3-fold over an $F$-finite field with $K_X \sim_{\mathbb{Q}} 0$ and klt singularities.
 If $L$ is big and semiample line bundle, then for $e \gg 0$, the morphism $F^e \colon H^i(X, L) \to H^i(X, L^{\otimes p^e}) $ is zero for $e \gg 0$ and $i > 0$.

 If $X$ is moreover assumed to be globally $F$-split, then $H^i(X, L)=0$ for all $i > 0$. \end{theorem}

-We find it interesting that for $K$-trivial varieties the Frobenius morphism is enough to kill cohomology classes of a big and semiample line bundle, although this is not the case in general (see \autoref{cor: counter3}). \\
+We find it interesting that for $K$-trivial 3-folds the Frobenius morphism is enough to kill cohomology classes of a big and semiample line bundle, although this is not the case in general (see \autoref{cor: counter3}). \\

 Note that our techniques also give partial vanishing results for $K$-trivial 4-folds, see \autoref{rem: vanishing_CY_fourfolds}.

 \addtocontents{toc}{\SkipTocEntry}